PlatzKiecker/docs/README.md

 ## Overview

 Welcome to Platzkieker, your go-to platform for online table reservations and restaurant management.
-This documentation provides a comprehensive guide to using Platzkieker from two perspectives: the Gastronome (Restaurant Owner) and the Customer.
+This documentation provides a comprehensive guide to using Platzkieker from both the restauranteur's and the customer's perspective.
 Let's get started!

 ## Gastronome Perspective